An American Werewolf in Paris: Development

 The project was suspended for about two years.
 During that time multiple screenwriters were brought in by the studio to rewrite the script, additionally Brambilla stepped down as director, and was replaced by Anthony Waller, who had gained a cult following for his low-budget thriller Mute Witness.
 Upon joining the project, Waller rewrote the script.

-The script was further reworked by Larry Brothers, Neal Purvis, and Robert Wade, with Purvis and Wade working on the script for six months, contributing the danger tour and the bungee jump off the Eiffel Tower, Purivs would state in an interview: "To go through all those years of drafts, with John Landis himself doing the first one, and then just toss the whole lot out of the window and say, 'You go off and do whatever you want as long as you keep it under a certain budget', was a bizarre thing to happen to something which could have been such a lucrative franchise".
+The script was further reworked by Larry Brothers, Neal Purvis, and Robert Wade, with Purvis and Wade working on the script for six months, contributing the danger tour and the bungee jump off the Eiffel Tower, Purvis would state in an interview: "To go through all those years of drafts, with John Landis himself doing the first one, and then just toss the whole lot out of the window and say, 'You go off and do whatever you want as long as you keep it under a certain budget', was a bizarre thing to happen to something which could have been such a lucrative franchise".

 After the arbitration process, the final screenplay credit went to Stern, Burns, and Waller.